cloudtracer/ThreatPinchLookup/README.md

 Optionally, in the developers options you can configure a CouchDB server to sync your API responses with.
 See the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for more details.

 ## Release Notes
+- 1.0.25: 2017-01-01 - MISP integrations, disable buttons in options, moved lookup types to local storage (regex for EFQDN is too big to save in sync), enhancements to EFQDN lookups, lots of refactoring.
 - 1.0.24: 2016-12-18 - Fix for delete buttons in options page.
 - 1.0.23: 2016-12-14 - Fixes to CouchDB top level metadata, fix to IPv4 regex to filter out in-addr.arpa, fix to EFQDN to filter out URLs (URL IOC will come later..), added EFQDN lookups for IBM X-Force and VirusTotal
 - 1.0.19: 2016-12-11 - Added FQDN support, regex updates, PassiveTotal support for FQDN/Whois, ThreatMiner FQDN, support for de-fanged IOCs